 - Flapjack with nuts.
 Flapjacks give you a good energy release for longer surf sessions.

 You should also add a banana.
 Bananas contain potassium, which can prevent muscle cramps and charlie horses.
 If you can’t stand bananas, then here are some other foods that are high in potassium and good to snack on: Coconut water (which is also excellent for hydration), apricots, cantaloupe, dates, nectarines, nuts, orange, raisins, sunflower and pumpkin seeds and plain yoghurt.

-Drink plenty of water (or coconut water or a proper sports drink) before surfing.
+Drink plenty of filtered water (or coconut water or a proper sports drink) before surfing.
 Absolutely save the alcohol for afterwards – alcohol can impair your judgment and result in an accident or worse.
 Also try to drink sports drinks and eat a light snack during a session that lasts more than an hour – sports and cereal bars are great for this, as are fruit or even candy (in moderation) to give a quick sugar boost.